Randomness-free Detection of Non-projective Measurements: Qubits & beyond: Detecting Qutrit Non-projective Measurements

 \subsubsection{Quantum Violation of ${\map R}_{max}^{Cl}[\mathbb{G}~(2,3,5)]$}

-Here we will discuss a quantum strategy with a two qutrit state and a non-projective measurement that violates this classical/projective-simulable bound.
+Here we will discuss a quantum strategy with a two qutrit state and quantum measurement that violates this classical/projective-simulable bound.
 The two-qutrit state shared between the two parties is as follows:

 Both the parties perform the POVM:

 Now, we calculate the correlation obtained: $p(a,b)=\Tr \left[(\Pi_{a}^{A}\otimes \Pi_{b}^{B})|\psi\rangle\langle\psi|_{A,B}\right]$.
 The payoff for $\mathbb{G}~(2,3,5)$ using this strategy turns out to be